-- 5.0.1 For cases to be resolved through Administrative Review, SCAIP shall send Notification of Charges via U.S. mail to a student or student organization within twenty (20) working days of the referral of the matter to SCAIP, except under unusual circumstances as determined in consultation with the Dean of Students. - 5.0.2 For cases to be resolved through a hearing of the Student Conduct Committee, the Chair shall send Notification of Charges via U.S. mail to a student or student organization within twenty (20) working days of the referral of the matter to SCAIP.
+- 5.0.1 For cases to be resolved through Administrative Review, the Office of Student Judicial Affairs shall send Notification of Charges via U.S. mail to a student or student organization within 20 working days of the referral of the matter to the Office of Student Judicial Affairs, except under unusual circumstances as determined in consultation with the Dean of Students. - 5.0.2 For cases to be resolved through a hearing of the Student Conduct Committee, the Chair shall send Notification of Charges via U.S. mail to a student or student organization within 20 working days of the referral of the matter to the Office of Student Judicial Affairs.
 Involved parties will be provided written notice of the date, time and place of any scheduled hearing.
 The accused student or student organization must be notified at least five (5) working days before the scheduled hearing.
 The University reserves the right to conduct hearings in absentia when proper notice has been given.
-Failure to appear after proper notice does not necessarily constitute grounds for an appeal.

-Requests for rescheduling a hearing must be directed in writing, to the Chair, with a statement of the grounds for the request, at least two (2) working days prior to the scheduled hearing.
-This request will be considered, but rescheduling is not automatic.

-- 5.0.3 It shall be conclusively presumed that written notice to the student has been furnished if the notice is sent to the student by U.S. mail to the address most recently filed with the Office of the Registrar, or if undeliverable at a local address, at the permanent address of record. - 5.0.4 For the purpose of pursuing charges against a recognized student organization, notice shall be delivered to the president, principal officer, contact person or other student designated by the group to act as an agent on behalf of the group.
-It shall be conclusively presumed that written notice to a student organization has been furnished if the notice is sent by U.S. mail to the address most recently filed with the Office of the Registrar. - 5.0.5 The written Notification of Charges shall advise the student or student organization of: - the University Policy or campus regulation that was allegedly violated; - the factual basis for the charges including, wherever possible, the date, time, and location of the alleged offense;
+Failure to appear after proper notice does not necessarily constitute grounds for an appeal. - Requests for rescheduling a hearing must be directed in writing, to the Chair, with a statement of the grounds for the request, at least two (2) working days prior to the scheduled hearing.
+This request will be considered, but rescheduling is not automatic. - 5.0.3 It shall be conclusively presumed that written notice to the student has been furnished if the notice is sent to the student by U.S. mail to the address most recently filed with the Registrar's Office, or if undeliverable at a local address, at the permanent address of record. - 5.0.4 For the purpose of pursuing charges against a recognized student organization, notice shall be delivered to the president, principal officer, contact person or other student designated by the group to act as an agent on behalf of the group.
+It shall be conclusively presumed that written notice to a student organization has been furnished if the notice is sent by U.S. mail to the address most recently filed with the Registrar's Office. - 5.0.5 The written Notification of Charges shall advise the student or student organization of: - the University Policy or campus regulation that was allegedly violated; - the factual basis for the charges including, wherever possible, the date, time, and location of the alleged offense;

-- a statement of the accused student or student organization's right to be assisted by an advisor from the student body, staff, administration or faculty or an attorney (at their own expense) at any stage of the disciplinary proceedings; - the opportunity to meet with a staff member of SCAIP to discuss resolution of the charges; - the right to a hearing to contest the allegations; and - SCAIP's intent to proceed with unilateral action if the student or the student organization does not meet with Student Conduct and Academic Integrity Programs Office staff or Student Conduct Committee to resolve the charges. - 5.0.6 Unless previously provided, SCAIP shall provide a copy of the Standards of Conduct and, if applicable, other relevant University policies to the student or student organization with the Notification of Charges. - 5.0.7 Administrative Reviews and Hearings shall be scheduled to permit the parties reasonable time to prepare, and may be held during summer sessions or academic break periods. - 5.0.8 Holds may be placed on requests for transcripts, diplomas, or other student records.
-Such holds may be placed when a student fails to respond to a written notice of charges or to prevent a student from transferring or having their degree conferred until all allegations against a student or any assigned sanctions and student disciplinary conditions have been fully resolved.
-In the Notification of Charges, students will be informed of the hold, the conditions under which a hold will be removed, and the process for allowing the student to request the removal of the hold.
-A student may request in writing to SCAIP for the removal of administrative holds.
-SCAIP has final discretion whether to release administrative holds and the conditions under which they may be released.
-SCAIP will notify the student in writing of the decision.
+- a statement of the accused student or student organization's right to be assisted by an advisor from the student body, staff, administration or faculty or an attorney (at his or her own expense) at any stage of the disciplinary proceedings; - the opportunity to meet with a staff member of the Office of Student Judicial Affairs to discuss resolution of the charges; - the right to a hearing to contest the allegations; and - the Office of Student Judicial Affairs' intent to proceed with unilateral action if the student or the student organization does not meet with Office of Student Judicial Affairs staff or Student Conduct Committee to resolve the charges. - 5.0.6 Unless previously provided, the Office of Student Judicial Affairs shall provide a copy of the Standards of Conduct and, if applicable, other relevant University policies to the student or student organization with the Notification of Charges. - 5.0.7 Administrative Reviews and Hearings shall be scheduled to permit the parties reasonable time to prepare, and may be held during summer sessions or academic break periods.